Learning to Downsample for Segmentation of Ultra-High Resolution Images: Appendix

-To further verify how our method perform at extream downsampling on histology images, in Fig.~\ref{fig:qualitative_histo_2} and Fig.~\ref{fig:qualitative_histo_1}, we show two visual examples when downsampling rate of 50 times at each dimension applied to PCa-Histo dataset, and the corresponding quantitative results are given in the trade-off plot in Fig.~\ref{fig:trade_off_histo} (the first downsample rate at 0.0004).
-Consistent to quantitative results, \textbf{our method can still perform well comparing to ground truth and significantly better than "uniform" baseline at such extreme downsampling rate, which leads to better cost-performance trade-off}.
-The read line in Fig.~\ref{fig:trade_off_histo} indicated to achieve same final prediction accuracy, \textbf{the "uniform" baseline require to calculate $325\%$ more pixels comparing to our method}.
-Our method perform \textbf{especially well for the most clinically important classes, Gleason Grade 3 and Gleason Grade 4}.
-The sampling locations shown as masked blue dots in Fig.~\ref{fig:qualitative_histo_2} and Fig.~\ref{fig:qualitative_histo_1} also indicated our method learnt to sample densely at clinical important and challenge regions (e.g. cancerous nuclei and tissues) while sample sparsely at less informative regions (e.g. background), which lead to consistent improvement over uniform sampling on segmentation accuracy.
+A visual overview of applying our method on Cityscapes are given in \Figref{fig:cityscapes_highlight}.
+To further verify how our method performs at extreme downsampling rate on histology images, in \Figref{fig:qualitative_histo_1}, we show visual examples when a downsampling rate of 50 times at each dimension is applied to the PCa-Histo dataset.
+Consistent with quantitative results, our method can still perform well comparing to ground truth and significantly better than the "uniform" baseline at such an extreme downsampling rate.
+Our method performs especially well for the most clinically important classes, Gleason Grade 3 and Gleason Grade 4, the separation of these two classes is often referred to as the threshold from healthy to cancer.
+The sampling locations shown as blue dots in \Figref{fig:qualitative_histo_1} also indicate our method learned to sample densely at clinical important and challenge regions (e.g. cancerous nuclei and tissues) while sampling sparsely at less informative regions (e.g. unlabelled/background), which lead to consistent improvement over uniform sampling in segmentation accuracy.